-- The General Fund year end fund balance has increased steadily since 2009, finishing 2016 with a fund balance of over \$2.6 million, or 24% of general fund revenues.
-This is substantially above the "Safe Harbor," which is 5-8% of General Fund revenues. - The Real Estate Transfer Tax receipts continued to improve in 2016, reflecting a strong local housing market.
-The Township received over \$1.5 million last year.
-In 2012, the Township received just \$977,146. - Sewer rates did not increase in 2016.
-The Sewer Fund receivables are stable, the allowance for bad debt is small by comparison (less than 1%) and no bad debt expense was recorded in 2016.
+- The General Fund year end fund balance has increased steadily since 2009, finishing 2017 with a fund balance of over \$2.9 million, or 25% of general fund revenues.
+This is substantially above the "Safe Harbor," which is 5-8% of General Fund revenues. - The Real Estate Transfer Tax receipts continued to improve in 2017, reflecting a strong local housing market.
+The Township received over \$1.6 million last year.
+In 2012, the Township received just \$977,146. - Sewer rates did not increase in 2017.
+The Sewer Fund receivables are stable, the allowance for bad debt is small by comparison (less than 1%) and no bad debt expense was recorded in 2017.
 The Sewer Fund began the creation of a capital reserve within its origins in 2010, and has set aside \$500,000 during each of the previous six years to fund capital needs.
 This has allowed for the financing of sewer capital projects on a pay-as-you-go basis.
-Over the next 4 years it is anticipated the Township will be required to participate in over \$8 million of capital improvements within the Yardley and Morrisville Sewer systems.
-The Morrisville Sewer Plant is in immediate need of significant renovations, which could cost in the neighborhood of \$80 to \$150 million. - The Township Pool had an excellent 2016, and membership continues to grow.
-Family memberships increased by 54, and total memberships increased by 221 in 2016.
-Total 2016 revenues exceeded 2015 by approximately \$100,000. - Makefield Highlands Golf Course completed its twelfth full year of operations since opening on July 1, 2004.
-Response to the Course continues to be extremely favorable and in 2016 rounds remain stable compared to prior years.
+Over the next 3 years it is anticipated the Township will be required to participate in over \$8 million of capital improvements within the Yardley and Morrisville Sewer systems.
+The Morrisville Sewer Plant is in immediate need of significant renovations, which could cost in the neighborhood of \$80 to \$150 million. - The Township Pool had an excellent 2017, and total membership continues to grow.
+Total 2017 revenues increased slightly over 2016. - Makefield Highlands Golf Course completed its thirteenth full year of operations since opening on July 1, 2004.
+Response to the Course continues to be extremely favorable and in 2017 rounds remain stable compared to prior years.
 Spirit Golf Management has been contracted to operate the course on behalf of the Township.
-At the end of 2015, the contract to manage the course was extended for another three-year term expiring at the end of 2018.
+At the end of 2016, the contract to manage the course was extended for another three-year term expiring at the end of 2018.